 - Barbless Hooks to be used at all times

-- Permits are non transferable and must be carried at all times and produced on request of Honorary Bailiffs, Police Officers and Fisheries Officers
+- Permits are non transferable and must be carried at all times and produced on request of Fisheries Officers, CEC Natural Heritage Rangers and Police Officers.

 - Balerno to Bogs Bridge in the Dells - Fly Fishing Only